eshaz/mse-audio-wrapper/README.md

 https://github.com/eshaz/mse-audio-wrapper/tree/master/src/MSEAudioWrapper.js

-A class that takes in audio (MP3, AAC, OGG Flac, or OGG Opus) and outputs fragmented ISOBMFF or WEBM.
+A class that takes in audio (MP3, AAC, Ogg Flac, or Ogg Opus) and outputs fragmented ISOBMFF or WEBM.

 ### Usage